Owen Lattimore: Legacy

-In 1963, he was recruited from Johns Hopkins University to establish the Department of Chinese Studies (now East Asian Studies) at the University of Leeds.
+From 1938 to 1953, Lattimore was the director of the Page School of International Relations at the Johns Hopkins University.
+After the disbanding of the Page School, he was given a faculty appointment in the history department and continued to teach there until 1963, when he was recruited by the University of Leeds to establish its Department of Chinese Studies (now East Asian Studies).
 In addition to setting up Chinese Studies, he promoted Mongolian Studies, building good relations between Leeds and Mongolia and establishing a programme in Mongolian Studies in 1968.
 He remained at Leeds until he retired as Emeritus Professor in 1970.

-In 1984 the University of Leeds conferred the degree of Doctor of Letters (DLitt) on Emeritus Professor Lattimore honoris causa.
+In 1984 the University of Leeds conferred the degree of Doctor of Letters (DLitt) on emeritus Professor Lattimore honoris causa.

 Lattimore had a lifelong dedication to establishing research centres to further the study of Mongolian history and culture.
 In 1979 he became the first Westerner to be awarded the Order of the Polar Star, the highest award that the Mongolian state gives to foreigners.
 The State Museum in Ulaanbaatar named a newly discovered dinosaur after him in 1986.

 The American Centre for Mongolian Studies, together with the International Association of Mongolian Studies and the National University of Mongolia School of Foreign Service, organized a conference entitled "Owen Lattimore: The Past, Present, and Future of Inner Asian Studies" in Ulaanbaatar, Mongolia, on August 20 and 21, 2008.

 Prominent figures in the anti-Communist American political left offered mixed evaluations of Lattimore's legacy in foreign policy.
 Arthur Schlesinger, Jr. thought that while Lattimore was not a Soviet spy, he may have been a fellow traveler who was deeply committed to communist ideals, and Sidney Hook similarly proclaimed Latimore "a devious and skillful follower of the Communist Party line on Asian affairs”.